swan-cern/jupyterhub-extensions/KeyCloakAuthenticator/README.md

 # KeyCloakAuthenticator

-Authenticates users via SSO using OIDC
+Authenticates users via SSO using OIDC.

+This authenticator implements a refresh mechanism, ensuring that the tokens stored in the user dict are always up-to-date (if the update is not possible, it forces a re-authentication of the user).
+It also allows exchanging the user token for tokens that can be used to authenticate against other (external) services.

 ## Requirements